FSH - School of Nursing, Psychotherapy and Community Health header

 Academic biography

-I am Assistant Professor in Psychotherapy in the School of Nursing, Psychotherapy and Community Health at DCU and a member of the DCU Life Sciences Institute.
+I am Assistant Professor in Psychotherapy in the School of Nursing, Psychotherapy and Community Health, and Chair of the Doctorate in Psychotherapy programme.

-My research interests focus on the role of psychotherapy in improving the mental health and well-being of trauma survivors.
+My research focuses on the role of psychotherapy in improving the mental health and well-being of trauma survivors.
+More broadly, my interests include adversity and resilience; cultural diversity and psychological well-being; and the roles of mindfulness, compassion and embodiment in psychotherapy.

-I completed a BA and PhD in psychology at Trinity College Dublin, and later trained as an integrative psychotherapist at The Tivoli Institute.
+I have a multi-disciplinary academic background in psychology, cognitive neuroscience and psychotherapy.
+I completed a BA and PhD in experimental psychology at Trinity College Dublin, and a postdoctoral research fellowship in cognitive neuroscience at Carnegie Mellon University and the National Institutes of Health in the USA.
+I later trained as an integrative psychotherapist at The Tivoli Institute in Dublin.
 I am a Chartered Psychologist of the Psychological Society of Ireland and an accredited member of the Irish Association for Counselling and Psychotherapy.

-Before joining DCU, I worked as a psychotherapist in private practice, a lecturer in psychology at the University of Limerick, The Open University, Mary Immaculate College and Northumbria University (UK), an international instructor at Lampang College of Commerce and Technology (Thailand) and Japan International Cooperation Agency (Japan), and a postdoctoral research fellow at the National Institutes of Health (USA) and Carnegie Mellon University (USA).
+Before joining DCU, I worked as a psychotherapist in private practice, a lecturer in psychology at the University of Limerick, The Open University, Mary Immaculate College and Northumbria University, and an international instructor at Lampang College of Commerce and Technology in Thailand and Japan International Cooperation Agency in Japan.

 Research interests

-I am a member of the DCU Life Sciences Institute and INSPIRE - Institute for Psychotherapy Practice, Innovation, Research and Education.
 My current research focuses on the role of psychotherapy in improving mental health and well-being in culturally diverse survivors of trauma.
-I welcome enquiries from potential PhD candidates interested in conducting research in this area.
+I welcome enquiries from potential PhD candidates interested in conducting research in this area and related topics.

-I am currently co-supervising the following Doctorate in Psychotherapy theses:
+I am currently co-supervising the following doctoral theses: